 Dealing with Lawn Thatch

-Thatch is a common issue that effects lawns all over the country – and without looking closely, you may not even spot it at first.
+Thatch is a common issue that effects lawns all over the country.

-If you do spot it in your garden however, don’t worry!
-A small amount of thatch can actually be beneficial to the health of your lawn – however if thatch becomes excessive – it will negatively affect the long-term health of you’re the lawn by taking rainwater & blocking out sunlight.
+A small amount of thatch can actually be beneficial to the health of your lawn, however if thatch becomes excessive it will negatively affect the long term health of you’re the lawn by taking rainwater, nutrients and blocking out sunlight.

 In this blog we will discuss how to diagnose & treat lawn thatch effectively so you can get your garden lawn looking its best!